perryjrandall/arsenalsuite/cpp/lib/sip/sphinx/c_api.rst

     :param owner:
         an optional wrapped instance that *obj* becomes associated with with regard to the cyclic garbage collector.
 If *owner* is ``NULL`` then no such association is made.
+If *owner* is ``Py_None`` then *obj* is given an extra reference which is removed when the C++ instance's destructor is called.
 If *owner* is the same value as *obj* then any reference cycles involving *obj* can never be detected or broken by the cyclic garbage collector.
 Responsibility for calling the C++ instance's destructor is always transfered to C++.

-.. cfunction:: PyTypeObject *sipTypeAsPyTypeObject(sipTypeDef *td)
+.. c:function:: PyTypeObject *sipTypeAsPyTypeObject(sipTypeDef *td)

     This returns a pointer to the Python type object that SIP creates for a :ref:`generated type structure <ref-type-structures>`.